benmatselby/technical-workshops/git-101/README.md

 You're on your branch, and now need to commit some code.

 `git add .` ?
-Risky, if not overly disciplined
+Risky, if not overly disciplined.

 or